edleeman17/edleeman.co.uk/content/posts/2024-12-06-solving-connection-issues-on-the-w-ergo-split-keyboard.md

 type: "post"
 ---

+# Solving connection issues on the W-Ergo Split Keyboard (Ergodox dupe)

 TLDR with my solution at the bottom!

 I recently purchased the W-Ergo Wireless Split Keyboard from keyclicks.ca.